weisjohn/jsonload/README.md

 ### errors

-Because `json-load` handles simple and line-delimited JSON files, there are a three possible errors that may be returned/thrown:
+Because `jsonload` handles simple and line-delimited JSON files, there are a three possible errors that may be returned/thrown:

  - file not found
  - an invalid JSON file